nasa/RVLib/README.md

 `$ cmake -D CMAKE_C_COMPILER=[location of gcc] -D CMAKE_CXX_COMPILER=[location of gcc] ..`

 Next run make from the build directory or make -C build from RandomVariableProject.

-### RUN
+### USE
-The executable is in the build directory under the name RandomVariable.
-The main function is RandomVariable/src/TEST_FILE.cpp and is commented out by default.
+Random Variable Library is built into a library in the lib directory.
+This library can then be linked with other software products to be used.

+## Examples
+There are a number of examples in the Examples directory.

 ## Semantics
 * INCLUDES
 Includes are placed in each file dependent on them, unless an included file already contains the necessary information.